red-hat-storage/ocp-network-split/docs/overview_latency.rst

 MachineConfig
 -------------

+In a *single cluster* mode,
-A MachineConfig resource is used to deploy both the script and systemd service unit file on each node of OpenShift cluster.
+a MachineConfig resource is used to deploy both the script and systemd service unit file on each node of OpenShift cluster.

 Using openshift interface has an advantage of better visibility of such